friesendrywall/norFAT/README.md

 new commit.
 Once either we are out of commit entries, or garbage needs to be collected, then we refresh and copy new entries to the next two locations while deleting old.

+NORFAT_CRC_COUNT should be chosen to match typical use.
+For example, a choice of 256 will cost 2048 sector bytes, but give up to 256 file commits that happen on fclose.
+So this could be matched with tableSectors to roughly match rotation on the file sectors.  swapCount tracks the number of times the fat sector is swapped to the next in line. garbageCount tracks the number of collections that have happened.
+Essentially swapCount is the number of erases /  tableCount that have happened to the tables.

 More to follow later..